cirosantilli/java-cheat/java-utility.md

     Switch between different HotSpot optimization modes.

     `-server` spends more time to optimize JIT as is often desired for server code.

+## cp

+## classpath

+Colon separated list of where to look for classes.

+Can take either directories or `.class` / `.jar` files.

+The `CLASSPATH` environment variable set, that gives the default path.

+Otherwise, the path is `.`

+Example:

+    javac Main.java
+    java Main

+works because `Main` is in the default path.

+Jars can be passed to `-cp` and are treated like directories:

+    javac -cp .:/usr/share/java/junit4.jar Main.java
+    # Main is a command line argument to JUnitCore's main method.
+    java -cp .:/usr/share/java/junit4.jar org.junit.runner.JUnitCore Main

+Java 6 allows `-cp` to contain `*` wildcards, which expands to all `.jar` in that directory:

+    java -cp '.:lib/*' Main

+Don't forget to quote `'.:lib/*'`, or else bash will expand it.

+## jar

+Run the main class inside a `.jar` as configured by its metadata.

+Cannot be used together with `-cp`.
+In that case you need to pass the `.jar` to `-cp` and call it's main class with the full path.

 ## verbose